Axual/terraform-provider-axual/docs/index.md

 		- SSL (MUTUAL TLS) as a Certificate(PEM)
 		- SASL (OAUTHBEARER) as a Custom Principal that specifies the ID referenced in URI and tokens.
 For example, 'my-client'
 - Environment management
-- Request, Approval, Revokation, Rejection and Cancellation of Access Requests
+- Request, Approval, Revocation, Rejection and Cancellation of Access Requests
 ## Limitations
 - As of 2023.1 release **Stream is renamed to Topic in Self-Service UI**.
 Stream remains unchanged in Platform API.
 Therefore, the Axual Terraform Provider will continue to use Stream in the API.